Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

 \begin{proposition} The free quandle~$\FQ(S)$ on a set~$S$ is the union of the conjugacy classes of the basis elements~$S\subseteq\rmF(S)$ inside the free group~$\rmF(S)$; the operation~$\rhd$ is given by conjugation. \end{proposition}

 We refer to~\cite[Thm.~4.1]{Joyce} and~\cite[Satz~2.5]{Krueger} for proofs.

 We can also describe free involutory quandles explicitly in a similar manner.
-We will have to replace the free groups~$\rmF(S)$, which are the universal Artin groups, with the universal Coxeter groups: The universal Coxeter group on a set~$S$ of generators is the quotient
+We will have to replace the free groups~$\rmF(S)$, which we can think of as the universal Artin groups, with the universal Coxeter groups.
+Recall that an Artin group can be presented in the form~$\langle S|R\rangle$, where~$S$ is a set of generators, and~$R$ is a set of relations of the form~\hbox{$sts...=tst...$} for~$s\not=t$ in~$S$.
+The~\textit{universal} Artin group corresponds to the case~$R=\emptyset$, i.e., just the free group generated by the set~$S$.
+Coxeter groups have the additional relations~$s^2=e$ for all generators~$s$ in~$S$, so that the~\textit{universal} Coxeter group~\cite{Muhlherr} on a set~$S$ of generators is the quotient